 Missing: Mounting equipment, which must be added manually based on your needs.

 These kits are great for small installations.
-Both are out together by Renogy, which is a newer player in the off-grid solar space.
+The first is put together by Renogy, which is a newer but popular player in the off-grid solar space.
 The price is right and the free Amazon shipping ain’t bad neither!
 Still, the kit is already old in the solar world, with lower-wattage panels that will take up more space.

 Alt-E Store’s 5.4-kW Off-Grid home kit (around $19,000 out the door)